-YES NO N/A
+YES NO N/A L

-8. Does the organization have established policies covering capitalization and depreciation?
-9. Does the organization charge depreciation or use allowanceson property and equipment against any grant programs whichit administers?
-10. Is historical cost the basis for computing depreciation or useallowances?
-11. Are the organization's depreciation policies or methods of computing use allowances in accordance with the standardsoutlined in Federal circulars or agency regulations?
-12. Are there detailed records showing the asset values of individual units of property and equipment?
-YES NO : N/A 1 3.
-Are detailed property records periodically balanced to the general ledger?
-1 4.
-Are detailed property records periodically checked by physical inventory?
-1 5.
-Are differences between book records and physical counts reconciled and are the records adjusted to reflect shortages?
-1 6.
+- Does the organization have established policies coveringcapitalization and depreciation? - 9.
+Does the organization charge depreciation or use allowances on property and equipment against any grant programs which administers? - 10.
+Is historical cost the basis for computing depreciation or useallowances? - 11.
+Are the organization's depreciation policies or methods of computing use allowances in accordance with the standardsoutlined in Federal circulars or agency regulations? - 12.
+Are there detailed records showing the asset values of individual units of property and equipment? - 13.
+Are detailed property records periodically balanced to the general ledger? - 14.
+Are detailed property records periodically checked by physical inventory? - 15.
+Are differences between book records and physical counts reconciled and are the records adjusted to reflect shortages? - 16.
 Are there procedures governing the use of property and equipment?
-INDI RECT COSTS YES NO N/A 1 Does the organization have an indirect cost allocation plan or a negotiated indirect cost rate?
-2. Is the plan prepared in accordance with the provisions of 2CFR 200?
-3 Has audit cognizance for the plan been established and are the rates accepted by all participating Federal and State agencies?
-4 Does the organization have procedures which provide assurance that consistent treatment is applied in the distribution of charges as direct or indirect costs to all grants?